A cannon sits out in front of a replica of part of the wooden stockade walls once at Andersonville

 Jimmy Carter

 Few U.S. Presidents have had such close ties with where they were born and raised.
-The rural southern culture of Plains, Georgia, that revolves around farming, church and school, had a large influence in molding the character and in shaping the polit
+The rural southern culture of Plains, Georgia revolves around farming, church, and school, which had a large influence in molding the character and shaping the politic

 Cannon with front field and Visitor Center in background.